NebulaUI/nebula-css/README.md

 As we can see in these examples the `@` symbol denotes that this class applies to a particular breakpoint, the chars after should map directly to a key in `$nb-breakpoints`.
 Also note that the `@` symbol here is escaped, this is because symbols like `@` are not strictly valid CSS selectors so they must be escaped.
 However you don't need to do this when defining your classnames in your HTML.

-Nebula CSS also provides you with a mixin that can be use to interface with the defined breakpoints: `nb-respond-to()`  This mixin accepts a single string argument.
+Nebula CSS also provides you with a mixin that can be use to interface with the defined breakpoints: `nb-respond-to()`  This mixin accepts a string argument.
 The string should match one of the maps in `nb-breakpoints`.  e.g.
 ```sass
 .o-my-obj {
   @include nb-respond-to('md') {